Rockingham Old House Awards recognize local structures

 The Bellows Falls Garage building.
 Photo by Joe Milliken

-ROCKINGHAM, Vt. – The Rockingham Historic Preservation Commission recently announced their 2024 Rockingham Old House Awards, presented to two homes in Bellows Falls, a home and a farm in rural Rockingham, and an historic restoration project also in Bellows Falls.
+ROCKINGHAM, Vt. – The Rockingham Historic Preservation Commission recently announced their 2024 Rockingham Old House Awards, presented to two homes in Bellows Falls, a home and a farm in rural Rockingham, and a historic restoration project also in Bellows Falls.

 The awards were created by the Rockingham Historic Preservation Commission to recognize and praise some of the more wonderfully crafted, older homes and other structures throughout rural Rockingham, Bellows Falls, and Saxtons River.